 Tax Sale Information

 The Chancery Court Clerk & Master’s Office is responsible for conducting public auctions for delinquent real estate property taxes in Shelby County for both City of Memphis and Shelby County and the municipalities within Shelby County.
-You must register to bid in these auctions before the sales commence.
+You must register to bid in these auctions before the tax sale commences.
 We do not accept cash, credit cards, personal checks, wire transfers or arrange financing.
 The winning bid must be tendered by cashier’s check or money order.

 Frequently Asked Questions:

-1. When Property is Sold: When property taxes are delinquent and suit has been filed and there is an Order directing the sale of property, the Chancery Court Clerk and Master proceeds to sell the property for satisfaction of the delinquent tax lien or liens.
+1. When Property is Sold: When property taxes are delinquent, and the tax lawsuit has been filed, and the court issues an Order directing the sale of property, the Chancery Court Clerk and Master proceeds to sell the property for satisfaction of the delinquent tax lien or liens.
 TCA §67-5-2501.

 2. Payment of Taxes Before Sale.
 The taxpayer or owner or equity interest holder may pay the amount owed through the day before the property is to be sold in tax sale.
 If the amount owed is paid in full, the lawsuit involving his/her property will be dismissed or the judgment will be shown as satisfied.

 3. Schedule of Tax Sales.
 Tax Sales are scheduled when there is an order directing sales of properties for the collection of delinquent taxes.
-See the County Trustee’s web site (www.shelbycountytrustee.com) for proposed County sale dates.
-Contact the City of Memphis delinquent tax attorneys, Linebarger, Goggan, Blair and Sampson, PLLC for City Proposed Dates.
+See the County Trustee’s web site https://www.shelbycountytrustee.com/index.aspx?NID=191 for the tax sale schedule as well as the updated list of properties included in the sale.

 4. Publication of Sales.
 Tax sales may be published in any regularly printed newspaper.
 Usually the sale is published in The Daily News.
 However, it may also be published in the Commercial Appeal, The Memphis Business Journal or The Tri-State Defender.
 The publication will identify where the sale will be conducted.

 5. Registration of Bidders.
-Registration of bidders begins at the Sale location between the hours of 8:30 – 9:30 a.m.
+Registration of bidders begins at the designated sale location between the hours of 8:30 – 9:30 a.m. or the day before a tax sale by going to Chancery Court to register.
 The Tax Sale will begin at 10:01 a.m.

 6. Minimum Bid Amount.
 Bids will be accepted for any amount; but, the minimum amount for which the property will be sold is the total amount of delinquent taxes due on the property, plus the accrued penalties, interest, attorney’s fees and court cost and the initial Clerk’s commission on the sale as published.